 If you're like many caregivers, you have a hard time asking for help.
 Unfortunately, this attitude can lead to feeling isolated, frustrated and even depressed.

 Rather than struggling on your own, take advantage of local resources for caregivers.
-To get started, contact your local Area Agency on Aging (AAA) to learn about services in your community.
+To get started, check out the Eldercare Locator or contact your local Area Agency on Aging (AAA) to learn about services in your community.
 You can find your local AAA online or in the government section of your telephone directory.

 - Adelman RD, et al. Caregiver burden: A clinical review.
 JAMA.
 2014;311:1052.